 How To Keep Fleas And Ticks Away From Your Anna Property

 Ticks and fleas are a common problem for cats and dogs, but these parasitic pests can be just as troublesome for humans.
 Small in size and difficult to detect, they can be incredibly frustrating to eliminate.
-If you’re suffering from blood-sucking pests in Anna, here’s how to keep fleas and ticks away from your Anna property.
+If you’re suffering from blood-sucking pests in Anna, here’s how to keep fleas and ticks away from your Anna, TX property.

 About Fleas And Ticks

-Although they are very different biologically, fleas and ticks cause many of the same problems for pets and people.
+Although they are very different biologically, ticks and fleas cause many of the same problems for pets and people.
 Being especially tiny, it’s common for both of these pests to avoid detection for extended periods of time while they prepare to feed on their victims.
 These pests both feed on blood for survival, and although they are at home in the wild, both pests can successfully feed indoors.
 There are, of course, differences between the two pests, as well.

 Fleas are generally thought of a microscopic in size, completely invisible to the naked eye, but that isn’t necessarily true.
 Fleas are small, yes, most measuring between 1/12 and 1/6 of an inch in length, but you can definitely see them.
 Fleas are tremendous jumpers and are often very successful in domestic environments.
 They can be brought home by pets but also be picked up in shady, leafy areas outdoors.